JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 square x = x * x
 ```
 Here we say "the function square, applied to an argument x, is the same as x times itself."
-And defining functions of multiple variables looks the same:
+And defining functions of multiple arguments looks the same:
 ```
 add x y = x + y
 ```